trustcat-ai/trustcat-infra/docs/provider-onboarding.md

-# Provider Onboarding — Plug Your Rigs Into TrustCat.ai
+# Microscaler Onboarding — Plug Your Rigs Into TrustCat.ai

+**Own Your Compute · Powered by microscalers.eth**

 Got high-end GPU compute sitting idle?
 Turn it into **USDC revenue** by joining the TrustCat.ai compute network.